-Surprisingly, soy lecithin also plays a crucial role in cereal manufacture.
+Surprisingly, soy lecithin also plays a crucial role in cereal manufacturing.
 To keep the ingredients of the cereal intact, despite its contact with milk as well as to maintain the crunchy and chewy texture of every piece, soy lecithin is used.
-However, the manufacturing process of GMO soy-derived soy lecithin leaves behind traces of hexane into the cereal content, which is a neurotoxin and potential carcinogen.
+However, the manufacturing process of GMO soy-derived soy lecithin leaves behind traces of hexane in the cereal content, which is a neurotoxin and potential carcinogen.

 In order to produce common soy ingredients, including soy protein concentrate and soy protein isolate, you have to soak whole soybeans completely in petroleum-based products, including hexane.
 Aside from its dangers to human health, as a carcinogen and neurotoxin, the Environmental Protection Agency classified hexane as a hazardous air pollutant.

 To be on the safer side, make sure that you’re buying cereals with soy lecithin content derived from natural soy without the involvement of hexane.
 Many companies are leaning on the safer line, but some might still claim that it’s safe for consumption, so you should know how to differentiate between these two.

 Organic-claimed products should have the USDA Organic seal to ensure that no petrochemical solvents were used during the entire manufacturing process.